DanielGiedraitis/Wa-Tor/README.md

 ---

-## A subplot for Min, Max, and Avg durations in one graph:
+## A subplot for Min, Max, and Average durations in one graph:
 A bar plot using Matplotlib to showcase the minimum, maximum, and average durations achieved during the execution of the "Wa-Tor" simulation with varying thread counts.

 The purpose of this graph is to offer a comprehensive comparison of the minimum, maximum, and average durations for different thread counts in a single visualization.